-Your business has fixed costs that you have to pay every month—rent, utilities, insurance, and so forth—even if you don't sell a thing.
+Here's how it works: Your business has fixed costs that you have to pay every month—rent, utilities, insurance, and so forth—even if you don't sell a thing.
 Hopefully, as you sell your products or services, you have money from each sale to begin covering those fixed costs.
-Eventually, you will earn enough to pay all the current overhead costs of your business—a significant monthly milestone.
+Sometime during the month, you will receive enough income to pay all the current overhead costs of your business—a significant milestone.

 Up to this point, you haven't earned a dime of profit.
 Your money has gone to pay the fixed costs and the costs that went directly into the products or services you sold, such as materials, labor, shipping, and so forth.
-These are the variable costs.
+These are variable costs because they depend on how much you sell.

 When Total Revenue = Total Cost

-At the moment your revenue from sales is equal to your total cost, you've reached your financial break-even point.
+At the moment your revenue from sales is equal to your total fixed and variable costs, you've reached your financial break-even point.
 You begin to make a profit for the first time.

-With a quick calculation, you can determine the sales volume necessary to accomplish this goal; however, this can be a little scary.
-Many businesses don't hit their break-even point and become profitable until the last few days of the month.
+With a quick calculation, you can determine the sales volume necessary to accomplish this goal; however, it can be a little scary.
+Many businesses don't reach their break-even point and become profitable until the last few days of the month.
 Up to that time, they are just covering costs—passing income along to vendors, employees, and Uncle Sam

-If your break-even point generally comes late in the month, and sales drop a little, you can find yourself on the last day with nothing to show for your efforts except a good time.
+If your break-even point generally comes late in the month, and sales drop a little, you can find yourself on the last day with nothing to show for your hard work but a good time.
 There is no profit, and likely a loss.
 A new month begins and you start all over again to pay rent, utilities, insurance, and so forth.
 You can never change the financial outcome of the past month.

 So, your objective is to reach the break-even point as early in the month as possible.
-The sooner you hit it, the sooner your profit starts to accumulate for the remaining days.
+The sooner you arrive at this all-important day, the sooner your profit begins to accumulate for the remaining days.
 The number of days left in the month after reaching your break-even point is your margin of safety.
 The more the better!

 - Lower your overhead costs (fixed costs)